 Linyanti Wildlife Reserve: Low Density, High Reward

-The Linyanti Wildlife Reserve is a privately protected area bordering Chobe National Game Park that offers some of the most exclusive safari conditions in the country.
+The Linyanti Wildlife Reserve is a privately protected area bordering Chobe National Game Park, offering some of the most exclusive safari conditions in the country.

 Linyanti is a strong answer to where to see leopards in Botswana because: